Login or Register to make a submission.

 Provide information of author(s) names (First and Second names’ initials and last name/surname in full), institutional affiliation, and Email Address of Corresponding Author.
 In case of more than one authors with different Institutions, use numbering in superscripts (1, 2, 3,….) to separate the authors’ affiliations.
 A symbol of asterisk (*) should be added for Corresponding Author.
 It is a responsibility of Submitting Author to notify all coauthors about submission of the manuscript.

 It is assumed that all authors accept the list and order of authors.
 All authors agree to the contents of manuscript and are responsible for validity of the data.
 The list and order of authors should be carefully decided/ prepared before submitting manuscript and the definitive list of authors should be provided at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list will not be allowed later.
-Only five authors are allowed in the author list.

 ABSTRACT